Losant/losant-docs/docs/devices/overview.md

 ## Device Management

-Once the device is added and successfully connected to Structure, there are several useful pieces of information available on the device page.
+Once the device is added and successfully connected to Losant, there are several useful pieces of information available on the device page.

 ### Connection Status